 - 1 pound extra-large shrimp, peeled and deveined

 - 2 teaspoons cornstarch

 Per portion: 413 calories

-Meanwhile, in a bowl combine soy sauce, vinegar, 1/4 cup water, ginger, sesame oil and ground red pepper.
+Meanwhile, in a bowl combine soy sauce, vinegar, 1/4 cup water, ginger, sesame oil, and ground red pepper.
 On a rack of a broiler pan place Vidalia onion and red bell pepper.
 Lightly brush vegetables with soy mixture.
-Broil until vegetables just start to soften, about 3 minutes; turn and push to side of pan.
-Place shrimp in a single layer on broiler pan.
+Broil until vegetables just start to soften, about 3 minutes; turn and push to side of the pan.
+Place shrimp in a single layer on a broiler pan.
 Lightly brush with soy mixture.
 Broil until shrimp turn pink, about 1 minute; turn and broil until cooked through, about 1 minute longer.
 Add shrimp and vegetables to pasta.

 In a small saucepan combine cornstarch and remaining soy mixture until smooth; bring to a boil, stirring constantly, until thickened about 1 minute; boil and stir 1 minute longer.
 Toss with pasta, serve immediately.
 Sprinkle with toasted sesame seeds, if desired.